barbarer/py4e-int/_sources/network/beautifulSoup.rst

 ====================================

 BeautifulSoup makes it easy to extract the data you need from an HTML or XML page.
-You can find a particular HTML tag.
+It creates a soup object that contains all the tags in the page.
+You can use ``find`` or ``find_all`` to find either the first of a type of a tag or a list of a type of tag.

 We will use the ``requests`` library to get a response object from a URL, create a ``BeautifulSoup`` object from the HTML content in the response,